 If you have any questions, reach out to the Information Technology Help Desk via email or phone at 617-557-2000.

-On April 16, students will be able to make an academic advising appointment to finalize their course schedules.
+Starting November 22, students will be able to make an academic advising appointment to finalize their course schedules.
 Click on the “Schedule Academic Advising Appointment” button in your applicant portal.
 You’ll only be able to do this after you’ve set up your Suffolk University email.
-It’s important to book your appointment by June 1 to ensure you get to meet with an Academic Advising before the semester starts.
+It’s important to book your appointment by January 5.
+Appointments will continue to be booked after January 5 but we recommend the scheduling as soon as possible to ensure you get to meet with Academic Advising before the semester starts.

 To help your appointment run smoothly: